Daken: Krakoan Age: X-Factor, Marauders, Alpha Flight, and Sabretooth War (2019–2024)

-Post-Krakoa: Hellverine and Spirits of Violence (2024-present)
+From the Ashes: Hellverine and Spirits of Violence (2024-2026)

-Shortly after Akihiro's death to Sabretooth, the demon Bagra-ghul, who previously fought and briefly possessed Logan in the recent past, flies to Akihiro's gravesite at the North Pole, having been drawn to Akihiro's similar presence as his father's.
+Shortly after Akihiro's death to Sabretooth, the demon Bagra-ghul, who previously fought and briefly possessed Logan, flies to Akihiro's gravesite at the North Pole, having been drawn to Akihiro's similar presence as his father's.
 Bagra-ghul stitches Akihiro's body back together, resurrects and possesses him, transforming him into Hellverine.
 Having been influenced by Wolverine's altruistic thoughts during the brief period of possessing him, Bagra-ghul compels Hellverine into targeting and slaughtering sinners and evildoers throughout North America to sate the demon's bloodlust.
 Hellverine's activities lead to an encounter with the Destroyers, occult-powered and undead Super Soldiers created by Project Hellfire but have just broken free of their programming.
 The rampaging Warriors and Hellverine's appearance prompt Project director General Harms to seek out Logan, believing him to be Hellverine, but after reviewing the battle footage Logan deduces Hellverine's identity to be Akihiro after noticing his distinctive tattoo.
 When initially resurrected by Bagra-ghul, Akihiro was left amnesic and semi-catatonic, only reacting to presence of sinners.
 Akihiro begins regaining his memories and sense of self just as he senses of the presence of the remaining Destroyers making their way to Washington, D.C.

 After Hellverine kills one Destroyer and gives chase to the surviving one, Harms shoots Hellverine with a holy-water laced bullet, gravely wounding him.
 Hellverine collapses mid-chase just as Logan tracks him down and comes to his son's aid.
 Logan willingly allows Bagra-ghul to possess him again, believing it would save Akihiro's life.
 Unbeknownst to Logan, Bagra-ghul's influence was actually keeping Akihiro alive and Akihiro's body begins to deteriorate as Bagra-ghul leaves him to reclaim his former host.
-Sympathizing with Bagra-ghul's attempts to change, Logan returns Bagra-ghul back into Akihiro's body, which revives him and completely restores his memories.
-Against Logan's advice, Akihiro vows to put an end to Project Hellfire and the two team up to track down Harms, who has empowered himself with Demonic energy.
+Sympathizing with Bagra-ghul's attempts to change, Logan returns Bagra-ghul to Akihiro's body, which revives him and completely restores his memories.
+Against Logan's advice, Akihiro vows to put an end to Project Hellfire and the two team up to track down Harms, who has empowered himself with demonic energy.
 With some unexpected help from the surviving Destroyer and his former commanding officer, lieutenant colonel Leon Townsend, Hellverine kills Harms.
 To prevent Project Hellfire from going rogue again, Hellverine decides to leave it under the supervision of the Destroyers and its sympathetic head researcher Dr. Spivey.
 Hellverine parts ways with Logan before promising to meet up with him in the future.